 This function needs a closed contoured sketch and Fusion will automatically calculate the depth the mill has to go in order to achieve the width of the groove.

 With this technique you can engrave handwritten text polices like “Caveat”, “Lobster” or any other police where the width of the letters is variable.
+You can also engrave really thin groves to make barcodes for example, or hand made designs like “EFarmz”’s logo.

 The “Engraving” CAM operation doesn’t need your sketch to be extruded as in the previous techniques.
 Simply select the “engrave” operation in the “2D” menu and select the desired sketch.